This article is a review of the non-core equipment that Captain America has used over his career.

 When Steven Rogers assumed the identity of the Captain, he used the following equipment (most of which was later used by the USAgent at the start of his career).

 This Captain/USAgent uniform was provided by Dennis Dunphy a.k.a.
-Demolition Man.
+Demolition Man in 1987.
 It was made of the same micro-chainmail as Captain America’s modern uniform, but lacked the insulating materials that had been provided by SHIELD.

 [BODY (Hardened Defenses) 25, EV 03, Gliding: 02, Recommended STR 02, Note: OV/RV bonus when using the Block Manoeuvre is 2 APs, Note: the OV bonus for the Shield Cover Manoeuvre is 2 APs, Limitation: Gliding only adds to throwing range].